 - Understand basic coping and relationship-building skills

 Learn healthy ways of managing emotion

-- Reducing symptoms of depression, anxiety, and bi-polar disorders, as well as the full spectrum of traumatic disorders
+Reduce symptoms of depression, anxiety, bipolar disorders, and traumatic disorders

 - Partial hospital program: 9:30 a.m. to 3:30 p.m. five days per week

 - Intensive outpatient program: 9:30 a.m. to 12:30 p.m. three days per week